ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {CODE-BLOCK/}
 {NOTE/}

+{NOTE: }

+The following is an example of a RavenDB ETL script processing documents from the `Employees` collection:

+{CODE-BLOCK:javascript}

+var managerName = null;

+if (this.ReportsTo !== null)
+{
+    var manager = load(this.ReportsTo);
+    managerName = manager.FirstName + " " + manager.LastName;
+}

+// load documents to `Employees` collection in the destination loadToEmployees({
+    // the loaded documents will have these fields:
+    Name: this.FirstName + " " + this.LastName,
+    Title: this.Title,
+    BornOn: new Date(this.Birthday).getFullYear(),
+    Manager: managerName
+});
+{CODE-BLOCK/}

-{NOTE: Documents Identifiers}
+### Documents Identifiers

-* The documents generated in the destination database are given an id according to the collection name specified in the `loadTo` method.
+* The documents generated in the destination database are given an ID according to the collection name specified in the `loadTo` method.

 * If the specified collection is the _same_ as the original one then the document is loaded to the _same_ collection and the original identifier is preserved.

-* For example, the following ETL script defined on `Employees` collection will keep the same identifiers in the target database:
+* For example, the following ETL script defined in the `Employees` collection will keep the same identifiers in the target database:

 {CODE-BLOCK:javascript}
 // original identifier will be preserved